I'mPerfect: Production

-A teaser video for an earlier version for I'mPerfect released in 2017 under VYAC Productions.
+Her team won a competition hosted by the Film Development Council of the Philippines enabling Bernardo to produce a teaser to pitch to producers.
+The teaser video for an earlier version for I'mPerfect released in 2017 under VYAC Productions.
 Andie Cruz as Jiro and Bea Angela Mendoza portrayed the roles of Jiro and Jessica in the trailer.
+Bernardo claimed that a lot of producers liked the concept for the film but none committed to funding it.

 The story for I'mPerfect was completed in 2018.
 Its production was disrupted by the COVID-19 pandemic.